 - Some routers offer electronic variable speed (EVS) control, which allows you to select the ideal speed for different applications and bit sizes.

+When securing your work piece to your bench takes more time than you’d like, you may find that a router table is necessary.
 At its most basic, a router table mounts the tool upside down so its bit projects above the surface.

 - Added refinements include mechanisms for raising and lowering the router, a miter gauge slot, provisions for dust collection and a fence to guide the cut.